Skip to content

 We emphasize realistic expectations, measurable progress, and clear communication throughout care.

-Neuro‑visual therapy services are offered exclusively at EyeZone’s Reno eye care center.
+EyeZone offers neuro‑visual therapy services exclusively at its Reno eye care center.

-Contact EyeZone Nevada today to schedule a comprehensive neuro‑visual evaluation and learn whether therapy is right for you.
+Contact EyeZone Midtown Reno today.
+Schedule a full neuro-visual evaluation and learn if therapy is right for you.